Or search: cornell.edu

 Dalton Sousa

-Dalton Sousa is a current 2L at Cornell Law School.
-He is the president of the Black Law Student Association Chapter at Cornell Law.
+Dalton Sousa is a current 3L at Cornell Law School.
+He was president of the Black Law Student Association Chapter at Cornell Law during his 2L year.
+He now serves as a 3L representative to BLSA.
 He also serves the Cornell student body as a Respondent’s Codes Counselor providing free assistance to any member of the Cornell community who are accused of violating the Student Code of Conduct, the Code of Academic Integrity, or Cornell University Policy 6.4 as well as a Cornell Law Student Ambassador.
-He volunteers his time with Corporate Connect as a 2L rep as well.

 Professionally, Dalton summered at Foley Hoag as a 1L recipient of the Charles J. Beard Fellowship in their Boston Office.
-He will be returning to Foley Hoag this summer as a 2L summer associate.
+He returned to Foley Hoag this past summer as a 2L summer associate.
 His professional focus is litigation.
+He will be starting at Foley Hoag as a litigation associate upon passing the bar in Boston.

 Before law school, Dalton graduated from Roger Williams University with a degree in Political Science and a minor in philosophy.
 While he was at Roger Williams, he worked with Michigan State Senator Adam Hollier to create a Jury Selection Task Force that advocated for Batson reform through legislation.
-He was also founder and president of the Justice in Action Athletic Alliance, an organization based around leading discussion, advocacy, and education of others on issues of social injustice including but not limited to, race, class, sex, gender, and sexual orientation.
+He was also founder and president of the Justice in Action Athletic on issues of social injustice including but not limited to, race, class, sex, gender, and sexual orientation.
 He now sits as a board member for the Roger Williams Alumni Association and as Chair of Student Engagement and Advocacy for the Alumni of Color Network at Roger Williams.

 Elizabeth Mao

-Elizabeth is a 2L at Cornell Law School from the lower Hudson Valley, NY area.
+Elizabeth is a 3L at Cornell Law School from the lower Hudson Valley, NY area.
 As a 3+3 student, she completed her 1L year of law school concurrently with her senior year of undergraduate studies.
-She graduated from Cornell’s School of Industrial and Labor Relations with a B.S. in Industrial and Labor Relations with a minor in Urban and Regional Studies.
-After law school, Elizabeth plans to work at a law firm in New York City.
+She graduated from Cornell’s School of Industrial and Labor Relations with a minor in Urban and Regional Studies.
+After law school, Elizabeth will be working at a law firm in New York City.

 At Cornell, Elizabeth is a mentor (and former mentee!) for the Diversity Matters Outreach Program.